 Besides showcasing different woodworking skills in the video, some creators would demonstrate how to use different tools and choose the right materials.

-However, we can’t say that Youtube videos are better than actual woodworking books and programs.
-While these contents offer valuable knowledge to learners, newbies may find it difficult to pace themselves with these learning materials.
+However, Youtube videos are better than actual woodworking books and programs.
+While these contents offer valuable knowledge to learners, you may find it difficult to pace with these learning materials.

-But if you’re set on it, our advice is to find Youtube channels solely dedicated to releasing woodworking-related content.
+But if you’re set on it, go find Youtube channels solely dedicated to releasing woodworking-related content.

 Enroll in Online Courses